Particular/docs.particular.net/nservicebus/gateway/multi-site-deployments.md

 snippet:UseCustomConfigurationSourceForGatewayChannelsConfig

-The `Default` on the first channel tells the gateway which address to attach on outgoing messages if the sender does not specify it explicitly.
+The `Default = true` on the first channel config entry tells the gateway which address to attach to outgoing messages if the sender does not specify it explicitly.
 Any number of channels can be added.

-Follow the steps for [configuring SSL](https://msdn.microsoft.com/en-us/library/ms733768.aspx) and make sure to configure the gateway to listen on the appropriate port, as well as to contact the remote gateway on the same port.